gnprice/pysh/README.md

    those like it is at the REPL.
 And of course you can always apply whatever conversion you want explicitly.)*

+Execution happens as follows:

  * With no options, the block is executed once.
-It may `return` a value; or if it consists of a single expression, the expression's value is implicitly returned.

    If the command's stdin comes from a redirection or pipe, then the complete input is provided as a string in the local `_`.